sjd69/Applied_Cryptography/phase3-init/doc/usage.md

 The file server will create a shared_files inside the working directory if one does not exist.
 The file server is now online.

+## Generating RSA key pair
+To run KeyGen:
+ - Enter the src directory containing `KeyGen.class`
+ - Type `java KeyGen`

+The application will output a public and private key pair

 ## Running MyClient
 First, run both the GroupServer and the FileServer in seperate terminals as stated above.
  - Enter the src directory containing `MyClient.class`